-Windows 10 has offered the ability to mirror your screen to any dongle or device (streaming box, TV) compatible with the popular Miracast standard since its launch in 2015.
+Windows 10 has the ability to mirror your screen to any dongle or device (ex, streaming box, TV) compatible with the popular Miracast standard since its launch in 2015.
 Microsoft's OS now lets your PC become the wireless display, receiving Miracast signals from a phone, tablet or other Windows 10 laptop or desktop.

 While most modern devices with Wi-Fi have the ability to send out a Miracast signal, compatibility is spotty at best.
 Sometimes you have to try casting your screen three or four times before the process works.
 So be patient.
 If you accidentally rotated your screen while attempting to extend your display, we have a quick fix for that.